Accidental Needle SticksSkip to the navigation

 - Use water to flush splashed blood from your nose, mouth, or skin.

-- Wash your eyes with a steady stream of clean water, saltwater solution (saline), or a sterile irrigant.
+- Wash your eyes with a steady stream of clean water, a saltwater solution, or a sterile wash.

-- Do not squeeze a puncture wound or cut, and do not wash the affected area with antiseptics or bleach.
+- Do not squeeze the area of a needle stick or cut.
+And don't wash the area with antiseptics or bleach.

 Primary Medical Reviewer William H. Blahd, Jr., MD, FACEP - Emergency Medicine